frederic-perez/AmE-dictionary/data/dictionary.md

 __in cahoots__
 __in check__ _Keep those emotions in check._
 __in deep water__ _idiom_ To be in a difficult situation.
 __in donkeys__ _idiom_ In an exceptionally long period of time.
-The phrase likely originated as the rhyming slang, shortened to simply "donkeys," of "donkey’s ears" -where "ears" rhymes with "years" and alludes to the length of a donkey’s ears.
+The phrase likely originated as the rhyming slang, shortened to simply “donkeys,” of “donkey’s ears” -where “ears” rhymes with “years” and alludes to the length of a donkey’s ears.
 __in droves__ _They will come in droves._
 __in excess of__ _idiom_ :four: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._
 __in fold__